Fairfax poised to approve zoning changes that would make it easier to rent converted apartments

 “I’m afraid this will create a big problem in Fairfax County,” said Herrity, who opposes the change.

-In recent years, other jurisdictions in the region have adopted more lenient revisions for that type of affordable housing, allowing detached “accessory dwelling units” to be built on homeowners’ properties.
+In recent years, other jurisdictions in the region have adopted more-lenient revisions for that type of affordable housing, allowing detached “accessory dwelling units” to be built on homeowners’ properties.

 So far, the changes haven’t had much of an impact, according to data compiled by Fairfax officials.